Bundle up and get ready to indulge in plenty of seasonal treats. The holiday season has officially arrived in Madrid, and we couldn’t be more excited!

 The double-decker bus makes its way regularly through Madrid’s city center, allowing breathtaking views of the holiday lights along with live holiday-themed performances.
 If you’re wondering what to do in Madrid in December with your family, this option will easily be at the top of your list.

-Before you hop on board the Navibus, it’s time to take part in a cherished European holiday tradition: the fairytale Christmas markets.
+But before you hop on board the Navibus, it’s time to take part in a cherished European holiday tradition: the fairytale Christmas markets.

 Madrid’s largest and most famous market takes place in Plaza Mayor, and locals and visitors alike look forward to it every year.
 Here, you’ll be able to find anything and everything you could possibly want, from crazy hats to traditional handmade decorations to remarkable details for your home nativity scene.